-(informative)
+Part A: (informative)

-- 2. Use a Traffic Generator to send the DUT enough incomplete FLPs consisting of only 15 pulses to put the DUT into the Acknowledge Detect state (see test #6.28) - 3.
+- 1. Establish a connection (not a link) to the DUT - 2.
+Use a Traffic Generator to send the DUT enough incomplete FLPs consisting of only 15 pulses to put the DUT into the Acknowledge Detect state (see test #28.2.1) - 3.
 Observe whether the DUT entered the Acknowledge Detect state